ken-okabe/ken-okabe.github.io/src/content/docs/ja/book/unit-0/section-0/0-about-unit.md

 ---
 Welcome to Experience Quality Coding!
 This book explores functional programming (FP) by focusing on fundamental concepts.
 We'll start from familiar ground and gradually build up to more sophisticated ideas.

-## Special edition and your next generation AI could copy
+## Special Edition and Your Next Generation AI could Copy

 **Ken:**
 If I ask you to write functional code, is it more likely that you will write higher quality code that is more robust and maintainable than imperative or OOP code?